msayson/msayson.github.io/_posts/2026-05-15-polymorphic-json-deserialization-java-sealed-interfaces-jackson.markdown

  * Data model for scoped data deletion requests.
  *
  * Used when users want to delete partial data without closing their account.
+ *
+ * Account ID, request ID, and scope are required, profile ID is optional.
  */
 @JsonIgnoreProperties(ignoreUnknown = true)
 public record ScopedDataDeletionRequest(